sagemath/trac_to_gh/Issue 974.md

 # Issue 974: [with spkg] small memleak in nullspace.c in IML

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/974

 Original creator: mabshoff